khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 ## Pricing grid

 The next section is the pricing grid.
-I really like how their design reminds the reader of the hidden cost of using Gmail for support.
+I really like how their design reminds the reader of the hidden costs of using Gmail for support.
 It's a great way to make choosing Snappy obvious.

 <img src="/images/snappy_teardown/9.png" class="img-responsive" />

 One weird thing with this pricing model is that they're charging the same flat-rate per seat whatever the number of users.
-Surely the usefulness of Snappy increases with the number of support persons, which implies higher prices?
+Surely the usefulness of Snappy increases with the number of support persons, which implies higher prices?[^gmailuse]

 ## Wrap-up